Timeline of Events

 At this time, Raven 23 is on standby as the secondary TST.
 When the VBIED goes off, members of R23 hear the explosion and begin getting radio calls to report to their vehicles.
 R23 members drop everything and immediately begin gearing up to head off base.
 When they arrived at the checkpoint, a convoy of big rigs in the checkpoint area threatened R23's ability to respond if the situation escalated, so the Tactical Commander (Watson) ordered the team out of the Green Zone.
 Once R23 arrived at Nisur Square, the decision was made to lock down the traffic circle (a common task).
 The Nisur Square route was directly between the VBIED location and the Green Zone.
 Although at the time it was considered a "yellow" route (secondary), changing conditions on the ground could divert the returning R4 and R22 teams through Nisur Square at any moment.

 Click through the gallery below to see what happened, just as soon as Raven 23 arrived at Nisur Square.
-This is the story the Iraqis, the Government and the media have refused to tell for the last 7 years.
-Within days of the incident, State Department investigators identified issues with Iraqi witness testimonies, and found evidence of enemy rounds in various locations around the traffic circle area.
+This is the story the Iraqis, the Government and the media have refused to tell for nearly 11 years.
+Within days of the incident, State Department investigators identified issues with Iraqi witnesses' testimonies, and found evidence of enemy rounds in various locations around the traffic circle area.
 Weeks later, however, the FBI was dispatched to Iraq and soon developed the intention of undermining the State Department investigation by attempting to collect "evidence" and scene reconstruction after all the pieces of the puzzle had been moved.
 The FBI worked closely with the Iraqi government and quickly adopted the "Iraqi version" of events - namely, that Raven 23 took no incoming fire.
 The Iraqi mission was to portray the events at Nisur Square as a massacre, committed against "unarmed, innocent civilians."
+And it was spearheaded by an Iraqi Army officer, Col. Faris Karim, whom we have recently (in June 2018) learned that U.S. intelligence shows has suspected insurgency ties.

 After Raven 22 escorted Raven 4 and their protectee safely back to the Green Zone, they were still hearing radio comms that Raven 23 was immobile and still taking fire at Nisur Square.
 At that point, Raven 22 was dispatched back to Nisur Square to assist R23.
 By the time they arrived, however, Raven 23 had completed their tow-out and was headed back to camp.
 Upon arriving at Nisur Square, however, now filled with Iraqi police and Iraqi army personnel, they were quickly surrounded by Iraqi gun trucks bearing .50 cal. weaponry, larger than any weapon had by R22.
 This became a standoff of epic proportions, the Iraqis believing R22 was Raven 23 returning.
 The Team Leader of R22 dismounted and attempted to secure their egress, sticking to protocol and identifying themselves only as Embassy personnel on a diplomatic mission.
 It wasn't until the U.S. Army Colonel inserted himself into the situation that the Iraqis learned that the teams were part of Blackwater -- the magic word in Iraq.

 The following information shows that not only was the "crime scene" (according to the Iraqis) never preserved, but that critical evidence of the incoming fire was cleansed from the scene, right under the noses of U.S. Army personnel who arrived on scene shortly thereafter.
+For example, U.S. military personnel in Nisur Square on September 16, 2007, described seeing more than a hundred shell casings in the square.
+In late October 2007--more than a month after the incident--Col. Faris Karim (the Iraqi officer who spearheaded the investigation and who the government waited until June 14, 2018, to disclose has suspected insurgency ties) turned over to the FBI one green smoke canister, six shell casings, two rifle magazines, five 5.56 mm casings, five M-240B casings, two M-203 grenade casings, one smoke canister spoon and pin, and two smoke canisters.
+It is unknown what happened to all the shell casings, as Col. Karim appears not to have turned them over to the FBI.
 Further, despite videographic and photographic documentation that was immediately on-site, not one single body (other than the charred remains in the white car) was documented.
+By the time the first American military official arrived at the scene, Col. Karim had already supervised the removal of the wounded individuals from the square.
+Col. Karim then identified the alleged victims through his investigation and provided information related to the alleged victims to American investigators.
 The hospital was just a bit further south from this location - yet no one thought to go and collect evidence of ANY kind from the alleged "victims."

 Notice the number of, and varying kinds of, Iraqi forces present at the scene immediately following the incident.
 Notice the picking up of evidence before it could be photographed in place -- odd, since there were multiple cameras on scene to document the actual location -- both Iraqi and American.
 Col. Boslego (see next text box, below...) testified that "forensic evidence" wasn't important to the Iraqis...yet they collected as much "evidence" of American munitions as they could find.